blouyakis/emt_basic/module_4_test.md

 ### Q38 🟡
 **Front**
-Why proximal-humerus fracture in 3-yr-old serious if untreated?
+Why can a fracture to the proximal end of a 3-year-old male's humerus be more serious than a fracture in the same location of a 33-year-old female if it is not treated properly?
 • **Arm may not grow properly (growth-plate injury).**
 • Increased hemorrhage
 • More soft-tissue injury